 Our mission is to provide support services to people who want to be connected with their community while residing in their own home.
 Our staff is trained to help individuals meet goals they choose in areas such as personal care, budgeting, transportation and socialization.
 Below is a list of options offered by Pioneer Resources for supported housing.

-Gretchen’s Place, with its unique accessible setting and a focus on independent living, tenants will be excited to learn how to make personal choices and what it’s like to manage and control their own expenses.
+Gretchen’s Place, with its unique accessible setting and a focus on Supported Independent Living (SIL), tenants will be excited to learn how to make personal choices and what it’s like to manage and control their own expenses.
 Staff provide training and support in Community Living Skills.

-Marcoux Home offers an independent living option to tenants where they can learn how to make personal choices and what it’s like to manage and control their own expenses.
+Marcoux Home offers an Supported Independent Living (SIL) option to tenants where they can learn how to make personal choices and what it’s like to manage and control their own expenses.
 Staff provide training and support in Community Living Skills.

 This sixteen-unit, barrier-free apartment building is designed to allow individuals who are low-income and disabled to live independently.
 At Pioneer Arbour, rent is subsidized by the U.S. Department of Housing & Urban Development.